|Nutritional Guidelines (per serving)|

 Toast the chiles on a hot griddle or skillet over medium heat until browned, but not burned.

-Remove the seeds and veins, then place the chiles in a bowl and cover them with very hot water for 15 to 20 minutes.
+Remove the seeds and veins and place the chiles in a bowl; cover them with very hot water for 15 to 20 minutes.

 When chiles have rehydrated, drain them.